 Description Total Funds Contributing Personal Protective Equipment: Face coverings (masks, and where appropriate, face shields) to ensure that students, staff, and family entering school sites and staff working in the community are minimizing the spread of respiratory droplets while on campus.
-TBD Y Increased supplies of soap and hand sanitizer that is greater the 60% alcohol. \$13,900 Y Health Materials: Additional thermometers to screen student temperature and additional supplies to respond to students who shows signs of illness. \$1440 Y Disinfecting Materials: Additional materials to support effective, routine disinfection of high-touch surfaces such as spray bottles, disinfectant, paper towels, gloves, goggles, and masks. \$7349 Y Custodial staff: Maintain and/or increase staffing at school sites in order to appropriately disinfect high-touch surfaces, as well as maintain standard cleaning protocols.
-TBD Y Plexiglass to provide barriers where close contact occurs and physical distancing of 6-feet is difficult, such as the front desk of each school. \$5000 Y Outdoor canopies/tents to create staff meeting places and student work spaces in the fresh air, where respiratory droplets are less likely to spread from one individual to another. \$3590 Y
+N/A Provided by CDE Y Increased supplies of soap and hand sanitizer that is greater the 60% alcohol. \$868.75 Y Health Materials: Additional thermometers to screen student temperature and additional supplies to respond to students who shows signs of illness. \$187.50 Y Disinfecting Materials: Additional materials to support effective, routine disinfection of high-touch surfaces such as spray bottles, disinfectant, paper towels, gloves, goggles, and masks. \$459.31 Y Custodial staff: Maintain and/or increase staffing at school sites in order to appropriately disinfect high-touch surfaces, as well as maintain standard cleaning protocols. \$66,805 Y Plexiglass to provide barriers where close contact occurs and physical distancing of 6-feet is difficult, such as the front desk of each school. \$312.50 Y Outdoor canopies/tents to create staff meeting places and student work spaces in the fresh air, where respiratory droplets are less likely to spread from one individual to another. \$224.38 Y